Sewage Sludge Spreading Prion Disease

 A new study published in the journal Nature renews concern about the transmissibility of Alzheimer’s disease between people.
 A second study by the same scientist in early 2016 adds to the stack of evidence.

 It’s highly probable that livestock and wildlife are contracting TSEs from humans via sewage sludge, also known as biosolids.
 Consuming milk and meat from infected animals brings the disease back into the human food chain.
-In other words, we’re recycling Alzheimer’s disease and Creutzfeldt-Jakob disease becasue of the mismanagement of infectious waste.
+In other words, we’re recycling Alzheimer’s disease and Creutzfeldt-Jakob disease because of the mismanagement of infectious waste.